thecodemaiden/cySimulator/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.
+This is an IoT simulator... more details to come.

 ### How do I get set up? ###

 You need Python 2.7 with the following modules:

-* vtk
+* vPython (visual)
 * [pyode](https://bitbucket.org/odedevs/ode/downloads)
 * numpy